taniachahal97/Professional-README-generator/Develop/README.md

   # Description <a name="description"></a>

-  The project prompts the user to answer some questions and then creates a README file using the user's answers to fill up the various contents of the README
+  The project prompts the user to answer some questions and then create a README file using the user's answers to fill up the various contents of the README

   # Installation <a name="installation"></a>

-  Clone the Professional-README-generator repository to your local machine .
-The professional-README-generator contains an index.js file, and a utils folder which contains the markdown.js file
+  Clone the professional=README-generator repository to your local machine.
+The professional-README-generator folder contains the index.js file, and a utils folder which contains the markdown.js file

   # Usage <a name="use"></a>

-  Open the index.js file in VS Code and run the file using command node index.js in the terminal
+  Open the index.js file in VS Code and run the file using the node index.js command in the terminal

   # Contributing <a name="contribute"></a>

-  Clone the repo to your local machine and create a branch to work on.
-Create pull requests for your local branch  which can be reviewed by other team members to include your contributions to the project
+  Clone the repository to your local machine and work on your local branch, create pull requests for review to contribute to the project

   # Questions <a name="questions"></a>